openfaas/faas/guide/troubleshooting.md

 ### Timeouts - Asynchronous invocations

-For asynchronous invocations of functions a separate timeout can be configured at the `queue-worker` level in the `ack_timeout` environmental variable.
+For asynchronous invocations of functions a separate timeout can be configured at the `queue-worker` level in the `ack_wait` environmental variable.

-If the `ack_timeout` is exceeded the task will not be acknowledge and the queue system will retry the invocation.
+If the `ack_wait` is exceeded the task will not be acknowledge and the queue system will retry the invocation.

 ## Function execution logs